 A cerebral catcher whose steady leadership and clutch hitting anchored three World Series championships for the San Francisco Giants.

-Buster Posey arrived in San Francisco as a fresh-faced rookie from Florida State University and almost immediately became the calm, trusted center of a baseball dynasty.
-More than just a skilled hitter, he was a defensive maestro, revered for his game-calling and his ability to handle a pitching staff filled with eccentric talents.
-His career was nearly derailed in 2011 by a devastating home-plate collision that required major surgery, but his comeback the following year was a story of pure resilience, culminating in a National League MVP award and a second World Series title.
-Posey played with a quiet intensity, his stoic demeanor belying a fierce competitive fire.
-His decision to opt out of the 2020 season due to COVID-19 concerns, to protect his newly adopted twin daughters, revealed a man whose priorities extended far beyond the diamond.
-His retirement after a stellar 2021 season felt premature to fans but was executed on his own terms, paving the way for a swift transition into the Giants' front office as President of Baseball Operations.
+Buster Posey arrived in San Francisco as a rookie from Florida State University and immediately became the calm center of a baseball dynasty.
+He was a defensive maestro, calling games and handling a pitching staff filled with eccentric talents.
+A devastating home-plate collision in 2011 nearly derailed his career, requiring major surgery.
+His comeback the following year culminated in a National League MVP award and a second World Series title.
+Posey played with quiet intensity, his stoic demeanor belying a fierce competitive fire.
+He opted out of the 2020 season due to COVID-19 concerns, protecting his newly adopted twin daughters.
+Retirement after a stellar 2021 season felt premature to fans but was executed on his own terms.
+He swiftly transitioned into the Giants' front office as President of Baseball Operations.

 1981–1996